MicrosoftDocs/VBA-Docs/api/Publisher.WebOptions.EmailAsImg.md

 ## Example

-The following example sets Microsoft Publisher to e-mail publication pages as JPEG images.
+The following example sets Microsoft Publisher to email publication pages as JPEG images.

 ```vb